rbtylee/tutorial-jsonc/tutorial/circular01.md

 Aborted (core dumped)
 ```

 A programmer is unlikely to do anything this **obvious**.
-But by keeping or owning references to existing JSON objects and perhaps by having several pointers pointing to the same JSON object, it would be possible to introduce such a circular reference in a manner that is not so obvious.
+Yet by keeping or owning references to existing JSON objects and perhaps by having several pointers pointing to the same JSON object, it would be possible to introduce such a circular reference in a manner that is not so obvious.

 So view this section as a warning ...